High-dimensional Bayesian filtering through deep density approximation: Deep density methods

 \subsection{Deep BSDE filter}

 In contrast to the deep splitting scheme outlined above, the deep BSDE formulation leads to a single optimization problem per observation time.
-The method was introduced in \cite{E_2017} for high-dimensional semilinear PDEs, and has since been extended in various directions \cite{andersson2025deep,beck2019machine, chan2019machine,han_convergence}; see the survey \cite{han2025brief} for an overview.
+The method was introduced in \cite{E_2017} for high-dimensional semilinear PDEs, and has been extended in various directions \cite{andersson2026deep,beck2019machine, chan2019machine,han_convergence}; see the survey \cite{han2025brief} for an overview.
 In the context of nonlinear filtering, the approach was adapted in \cite{baagmark2025nonlinear} by coupling deep BSDE formulations for the prediction step with Bayes’ formula for the update, resulting in an iterative alternation between propagation and correction.
+The approximation error was bounded, under an Hörmander condition, by an estimate that combines an a priori $1/2$-order discretization error with an a posteriori term given by the attained objective value.

 For each $k=0,\dots,K-1$, the optimization problem is designed such that its solution $\phi_k$ approximates the conditional predictive density $p_k(t_{k+1})$.
-More precisely, we solve
+We solve